Understanding and managing cystinuria in dogs

 What is cystinuria?

-Cystinuria is a metabolic disorder in which the transport of certain amino acids - particularly cystine, ornithine, lysine and arginine - in the kidneys is impaired.
-This disorder causes cystine to crystallize in the urine and form urinary stones, which can lead to painful and potentially dangerous blockages in the urinary tract.
+Cystinuria is a metabolic disorder in which the transport of certain amino acids—particularly cystine, ornithine, lysine, and arginine—in the kidneys is impaired.
+This disorder leads to cystine crystallizing in the urine and forming kidney stones, which can cause painful and potentially dangerous blockages in the urinary tract.

 Causal mutations

 Research has shown that specific mutations in the SLC3A1 and SLC7A9 genes can cause cystinuria in bulldogs.
-These genes encode components of an amino acid transporter in the kidneys.
-Mutations commonly found in English and French Bulldogs include:
+These genes code for components of an amino acid transporter in the kidneys.
+Mutations commonly found in English and French bulldogs include:

 • SLC3A1 c.574A>G (I192V) – exon 2